 Some punters will always prefer placing their bets with a company that is a household name, with a decades old reputation.
 Oftentimes that’s because they’re stuck in their ways or tend to be people that like their routines.
 Unfortunately for them, they miss out on some brilliant experiences by not giving time to the new companies that have sprung up since the development of online gaming.
-Someone that will only bet through William Hill, for example, will never experience what it’s like to use Titanbet’s website simply because they’re not a company that they will have heard of.
+Someone that will only bet a well known high street bookmaker, for example, will never experience what it’s like to use Titanbet’s website simply because they’re not a company that they will have heard of.

 It’s each to their own, of course, and I’m never going to criticise someone for sticking to what they know.
 But I’m also here to tell you about all of the most interesting sites around and Titanbet definitely fit into that category.
 The bookmaker is owned and operated by PT Entertainment Services Limited, the same parent company that runs Winner.
 There are obviously some similarities between the two sites, therefore, though it’s worth pointing out that they’re run as completely independent enterprises.
 In terms of usability, the site is powered by Playtech, so you know you’re in safe hands in that sense.